tliam1/Youtube_Channel_Points/README.md

 4. **Configuration**:
     - Make a config file for any credentials + get the client_secret.json from Google Dev Console
-    - Fill in your MySQL credentials and YouTube API key inside `your_config.py`:
+    - Fill in your MySQL credentials inside `your_config.py`:
     ```python
     MYSQL_USER = "your_mysql_username"
     MYSQL_PASSWORD = "your_mysql_password"